hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part3-understanding-the-backend.md

 11- `get_compile_status()` This function will check if he workshop needs some scripts to be compiled.
 For instance, if you need to authenticate against a private cloud portal and you don't want your participants to see the credentials, make sure to check the relevant box in the workshop table of the database.
 This compile feature will compile the authentication scripts into an executable that cannot be edited.

-wod name : get wod id

-Generate a randow pwd for alocated student (either local or ldap id ladap configured)

-Cleanup student folder

-Complie necessary scritps

-If appliance : create wkshp.sh and user env on appliance
+12- If an appliance is needed for the workshop, then the following script is called: create wkshp.sh and user env on appliance2

 Copy folder yml